 One of the hardest things to do is change the way we teach.
 We learn in educational programs that engaging students with each other and individualizing instruction are some of the keys to keeping students on track.
 Yet I sometimes find myself stuck in the mode of “talk and chalk,” leading the whole class through “I do, we do together, you do” activities.
-One of the solutions to getting out of this pattern of whole group instruction is the use of rotations and math centers.
-I am including one of my favorite math center activities as a download for this post.
+One of the solutions to getting out of this pattern of whole group instruction is the use of rotations and Math Centers.
+In this article, I'm sharing everything you need to know in order to make Math Centers a success in the classroom.

 Those of us teachers who are of an age that our teachers in elementary and middle school did not employ math centers or rotations sometimes struggle to grasp how math instruction can be made more engaging by using these techniques.